7 Best Activities to Experience the Greek Islands in All Their Glory

 If only there were some magical place where you could soak up Greek culture, take part in top-notch people watching, and gorge yourself on Greek delicacies.
 Oh wait, there is, it’s called a taverna, and it’s amazing.

 Tavernas are little Greek restaurants where locals and visitors alike can mingle and take in a meal.
 The villages of the Greek islands are chock full of phenomenal tavernas, and it’s hard to go wrong.
-Our resident Greece expert & beach bum, Jesse, never leaves Santorini without hitting Fougaro Beach Taverna.
-A bit more boujee, he says “It could be considered a more posh taverna—I would bathe in the tzatziki there.”
+Jesse, our resident Greece expert at EF Ultimate Break and self-proclaimed beach bum, never leaves Santorini without hitting Fougaro Beach Taverna.
+A bit more boujee, he says: “It could be considered a more posh taverna—I would bathe in the tzatziki there.”

 Post up, order a cold drink, and get started with some Greek salad and tzatziki.
 Opt for a hearty moussaka or pastitsio (both sort of like Greek lasagna).
 Maybe sample grilled souvlaki or dare to get adventurous with some octopus (you are surrounded by water, after all).
 No matter what, make sure to snap a pic of your bountiful spread before it’s gone.